Liverpool John Moores University2015 League Table Ranking 81

 - Multi-faith/quiet spaces on every campus, including dedicated Muslim prayer room, and University chaplains available for all.

-- LJMU opened its new Assessment Room for students with disabilities and additional support needs in September 2010.
-The Assessment Room is discrete, fully accessible and provides a comfortable, welcoming space where students can test out a range of different furniture, equipment and technologies based on their own specific needs.
+- LJMU's Assessment Room for students with disabilities and additional support needs is discrete, fully accessible and provides a comfortable, welcoming space where students can test out a range of different furniture, equipment and technologies based on their own specific needs.

 - Assessments are carried out in support of the Disabled Students Allowance (DSA) scheme.
-The new facility reflects the development of increasingly professional disability support services within LJMU.
+The facility reflects the availability of increasingly professional disability support services within LJMU.

-- There are over 75 clubs, societies and sports teams to choose from, ranging from the Islamic, Cheerleading and Snowriders societies to the Freestyle Dance, American Football and Jiu Jitsu Clubs.
+- LiverpoolSU runs over 75 clubs, societies and sports teams, ranging from the Islamic, Cheerleading and Snowriders societies to the Freestyle Dance, American Football and Jiu Jitsu Clubs.
 These offer both entertainment and the opportunity to develop skills for future careers.

 - The Union's 'Give a It Go' events include trips to the Lake District, speed dating, skiing and snowboarding weekends, as well as more traditional fundraising events.